 AIMS & SCOPE

-This is the statement of ethics for Gading Journal for Social Sciences, Universiti Teknologi MARA Cawangan Pahang.
+This is the statement of ethics for Gading Journal for the Social Sciences, Universiti Teknologi MARA Cawangan Pahang.
 This statement was adapted from the principles of the Committee on Publication Ethics (COPE) and covers the code of ethics for the chief editor, editorial board members, reviewers and authors.
+This covers all parties working with us in the publication process, from the contact point until the completion of the specified task.
+Authors are advised to go through the guidelines to be aware of the consequences prior to submission.
+In a case of ethics misconduct or if violation is detected, the article will be withdrawn from the website and a written explanation will be sought from the corresponding author (or authors) within 5 working days.
+The editorial board of GJSS will evaluate the author's response before a final decision is given.

 DUTIES OF AUTHORS